rocky-linux/documentation/en/rocky/8/admin_guide/13-softwares.md

 * by using an installation package;
 * by compiling the source files.

+> :notebook: **Note:** Installing from source is not covered here.
+As a rule, you should use the package method unless the software you want is not available via the package manager.
+The reason for this is that dependencies are generally managed by the package system, whereas with source, you need to manage the dependencies manually.

 **The package**: This is a single file containing all the data needed to install the program.
 It can be executed directly on the system from a software repository.

-**The source files** : Some software are not provided in packages ready to be installed but via an archive containing the source files.
+**The source files** : Some software is not provided in packages ready to be installed, but via an archive containing the source files.
 It is up to the administrator to prepare these files and compile them to install the program.

 ## RPM : RedHat Package Manager